codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 ## Connecting to Kubernetes
 Continuous deployment starts with Kubernetes clusters, and Codefresh integrates with any known cluster provider for Kubernetes through a few simple steps.
-Connect your Google, Azure, Amazon Kubernetes cluster to Codefresh through simple integration steps.
+Connect your Google, Azure, or Amazon Kubernetes cluster to Codefresh through simple integration steps.
 For those Kubernetes clusters that are not in our list of cluster providers, you can manually enter your cluster settings to add any generic Kubernetes cluster.

 See [Connecting a Kubernetes cluster]({{site.baseurl}}/docs/integrations/kubernetes/#connect-a-kubernetes-cluster).

 ## Deploying to Kubernetes
 Codefresh offers a variety of options for you to choose from when deploying to Kubernetes.
-Deploy to Kubernetes from the Codefresh UI, or programmatically through dedicated steps in pipelines, avoiding the need for `kubectl` commands.
+Deploy to Kubernetes from the Codefresh UI or programmatically through dedicated steps in pipelines, avoiding the need for `kubectl` commands.

 **On-demand deployment**
 For quick and easy deployment, deploy on-demand from the Codefresh UI.